BIONF/HaMStR/README.md

 *If you get the error message that `oneSeq command not found`, you should restart the terminal, or replace `oneSeq` by `perl bin/oneSeq`*

-Please find the information in [our wiki](https://github.com/BIONF/HaMStR/wiki) to learn about the [input and outputs files](https://github.com/BIONF/HaMStR/wiki/Input-and-Output-Files) of *HaMStR-oneSeq*.
+Please find more information in [our wiki](https://github.com/BIONF/HaMStR/wiki) to learn about the [input and outputs files](https://github.com/BIONF/HaMStR/wiki/Input-and-Output-Files) of *HaMStR-oneSeq*.

 # Pre-calculated data set